 In her own home, she’s created an atmosphere that encourages hygge moments, such as leisurely dinners in the dining room with friends or reading a great book by the fireplace.
 “I choose furniture and decor not purely for style and appearance, but to foster togetherness,” says Lagos.

 And, of course, she’s enhanced seven rooms in her home with Hygge & West wallpapers.
-(Main image above: Lagos covered the wall of her home office with family photos and Hygge & West Diamonds wallpaper, which is inspired by South-Western American textiles.)
+(In the lead image above: Lagos covered the wall of her home office with family photos and Hygge & West Diamonds wallpaper, inspired by South-Western American textiles.)

 Lagos and Coop have been friends since primary school in New Mexico.
 While working as corporate lawyers in Chicago, both women yearned for a career about-face.
 “We wanted to do something more artistic and creative,” says Lagos.

-In 2006, Lagos moved to Minneapolis with her two sons and her husband, Manny Lagos, a St Paul native and currently the sporting director for the Minnesota United soccer team.
+In 2006, Lagos moved to Minneapolis with her two sons and husband Manny Lagos, a St Paul native and currently the sporting director for the Minnesota United soccer team.

-Lagos and Coop made connections in the wallcovering industry as American distributors for the Danish company Ferm Living, and after about a year, they launched their own brand and online retail site.
+Lagos and Coop made connections in the wall-covering industry as American distributors for the Danish company Ferm Living.
+After about a year, they launched their own brand and online retail site.

 Today Hygge & West offers nearly 100 different wallpaper patterns by 14 designers and brands such as Rifle Paper and Laundry Studio.
 Rolls start at US$140 (RM573).
 New products include shower curtains and throw pillows.
 A bedding line of duvet covers will be out next month.